paradoxical-rhapsody/fbkmr/Readme.md

 ![True exposure-response function](https://github.com/junwei-lu/fbkmr/blob/main/figs/surf.png)

 ### Fit FBKMR
+Before you fit the model, you need to make sure X here **must be a model matrix** where categorical variables are converted to dummy variables.
+See the step above or you might have error.
 To fit the FBKMR model, we use the `skmbayes` function which implements data sketching for scalability.
 ```r
 set.seed(111)